bidah/react-native-vercel-ai/README.md

     // Ask OpenAI for a streaming chat completion given the prompt const response = await openai.chat.completions.create({
       model: 'gpt-3.5-turbo',
+      // Set your provider stream option to be `false` for native
       stream: false,
       messages: [
         {